ossf/security-baseline/cmd/template.md

 # Open Source Project Security Baseline

+Version: devel

+{: .warning}
-Version: devel (not for production use)
+Not for production use.

 <!-- A button for returning to the top of the page -->
 <button onclick="toTop()" id="topButton" title="Go to top"